-- To provide equal opportunity for employment and advancement on the basis of ability and aptitude without regard to race, color, religion, creed, national origin or ancestry, citizenship, ethnicity, gender, gender nonconformity, transgender status, age, physical or mental disability, past, current or prospective service in the uniformed services, genetic information, or any other characteristic protected under applicable federal, state or local law. - To protect the health and safety of employees in their work environment - To compensate employees fairly, according to their performance and to provide benefits within the framework of prevailing practices.
+Policy-To provide equal opportunity for employment and advancement on the basis of ability and aptitude without regard to race, color, religion, creed, national origin or ancestry, ethnicity, gender, gender nonconformity, transgender status, age, physical or mental disability, past, current, or prospective service in the uniformed services, genetic information, economic class, political beliefs, or any other characteristic protected under applicable federal, state or local laws.

+- To protect the health and safety of employees in their work environment - To compensate employees fairly, according to their performance and to provide benefits within the framework of prevailing practices. - To comply with all applicable federal, state, and local laws, and NASDAQ listing requirements for the Company that set diversity objectives and disclosure requirements